Blast rocks Baghdad marketplace, differing accounts on casualties

 The blast hit days after the start of the holy month of Ramadan, when Muslims fast from dawn to sunset and tend to congregate in public places after breaking their fast.

-Reporting by Ahmed Rasheed and Ahmed Aboulenein; editing by John Stonestreet and Andrew Heavens
+Reporting by Ahmed Aboulenein and Ahmed Rasheed; additional reporting by Hesham Hajali in Cairo; writing by Ahmed Aboulenein; editing by Andrew Heavens and James Dalgleish